Midnight95/local_debian_repo/README.md

 ```
 sudo dnf install nginx
-sudo setenforce 0 # well need to disable selinux to be able to run nginx properly
+sudo setenforce 0 # we need to disable selinux to be able to run nginx properly
 ```

-Nginx config file should have something like this in it:
+Add the following to your nginx config file:

 `sudo vi /etc/nginx/nginx.conf`

 ```
 location / {